 Recently I've been experimenting with the Microsoft Windows Image Acquisition Library (WIA), a COM library that therefore requires the use of interop in .NET.
 In the course of testing some of the different features of this library I triggered a compile error I haven't come across for a long time.
 As it isn't often I work with COM interop I thought I'd write a quick post detailing how to resolve or work around the compile errors to more firmly cement it in my head for the next time.

-days of .NET 1.1 I would manually run a utility program to generate the interop
+of .NET 1.1 I would manually run a utility program to generate

 More recent versions of Visual Studio still do this, but will also try and avoid having to include the interop DLL by packaging up all the interfaces and embedding them directly in your application, just like any other class you'd written.

 This is a neat feature as it reduces application size and deployment complexity - there's no need to ship an extra DLL, and only interfaces relating to functionality you're directly using is embedded.